carpentries/instructor-training/episodes/04-expertise.md

-We now discuss what distinguishes expertise from earlier stages of learning, how being an expert can make it more difficult to teach novices, and some tools to help instructors identify overcome these difficulties.
+We now discuss what distinguishes expertise from earlier stages of learning, how being an expert can make it more difficult to teach novices, and some tools to help instructors identify and overcome these difficulties.

 ## What Makes an Expert?

 An [earlier topic]({{ page.root }}/02-practice.md) described a key difference between novices and competent practitioners.
+Novices lack a mental model, or have only a very incomplete model with limited utility.
+Competent practitioners
-Competent practitioners have mental models that work well enough for most situations.
+have mental models that work well enough for most situations.
 How are experts different from both of these groups?